A Guide to the McQuaig Mental Agility Test: Examples & Tips

 According to McQuaig, the MMAT can be used in different ways in the workplace.
 It can be used to benchmark the agility needed for the role by asking employees who are already doing the job to take the test.

-Their scores can then be used to match against the results of the applicants who take the test to ensure that they meet the current requirements.
+Their scores can then be used to match against applicants' McQuaig Mental Agility Test results to ensure that they meet the current requirements.

 The MMAT is most often used in recruitment for several different reasons.
 Firstly, it is a quick and relatively simple test to administer to a large number of people at the same time, which makes it a useful and data-driven way to reduce an unwieldy candidate pool.